 When Should Writers Start YouTube Channels?

-The sooner the start, the sooner you can start building your audience and driving traffic to your affiliate links, blog and books.
+The sooner you start, the sooner you can start building your audience and driving traffic to your affiliate links, blog, and books.

 How Do You Set Up a YouTube Channel?

 - Select to use your name or another name (depends on your brand)